Convex-Dev/design/cad/017_peerops/README.md

 ### Network Partitions

-It may occur that the Peer becomes temporaily disconnected from the Peer Network.
+It may occur that the Peer becomes temporarily disconnected from the Peer Network.

 Peers are designed to automatically recover from temporary network failure and re-establish connections when possible.
 Peers with default configuration will periodically re-attempt to connect with other Peers randomly until connection with the Network is re-established.